zmarkan/cicd-workshop/README.md

 GitHub account - where the code is hosted

-A code editor - you can use
+A code editor - you can use GitPod ...

 ## Chapter 0 - The Prologue and Prep